Adamhunter108/youtube_scraper/README.md

 ### ‼️ Requirements:

-- rename `.env.example` to just `.env` and add your environment variables
+- rename `.env.example` to `.env` and add your environment variables

 ```bash
 $ # Create virtual environment